zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 1. Download a zip and unzip it
     1. [Download a zip of the theme from GitHub](https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme/archive/master.zip)
     1. Unzip it into `YOUR_SITE/themes/`
+    1. Once unzipped, it will be named `minimal-bootstrap-hugo-theme-master`.
+Rename it to `minimal-bootstrap-hugo-theme`

 Once installed, add this line to your `config.toml`: